Experimental Study of Underwater Acoustic Reconfigurable Intelligent Surfaces with Synthetic Reflection: Synthetic Reflection for UA-RIS

 To direct the reflected signal towards the desired direction, assume that the waveform synthesized by reflectors 1 and 2 is represented as:

 where $\phi_r \!\in\! [-\frac{\pi}{2}, \frac{\pi}{2}]$.
 Then, by combining (\ref{eq:8a2h}) and (\ref{eq:nc3t}), the coefficients $A_1$ and $A_2$ of the reflectors 1 and 2 can be derived as follows:

-where $|\,\mathbf{A}\,|$ indicates the determinant of a matrix $\mathbf{A}$.
 Using (\ref{eq:kas4}), the MCU can calculate the reflection coefficient for each reflector based on the angles of the incident and reflected waves.
 This enables the synthesis of reflected waves with arbitrary phases, facilitating precise beam steering as required.